alicolville/Weight-Tracker/readme.txt

 **Core changes:**

+ * Can now specify the minimum number of weight entries needed before chart is displayed e.g. [weight-loss-tracker min-chart-points=5]
  * Improved jQuery loading of tabs.
 Tabs are hidden until jQuery has rendered them correctly (this will stop the unstyled tabs appearing).
  * "Clear Target" button added to target forms.